spiegelib/vst-fm-sound-match/README.md

 * SpiegeLib can be installed via pip: `pip install spiegelib`
 * All dependencies except for [RenderMan](https://github.com/fedden/RenderMan) will be installed by pip.
 RenderMan will need to be installed manually.
-* Deatiled instructions on installing RenderMan in a conda environment can be found [here](https://spiegelib.github.io/spiegelib/getting_started/installation.html#installing-renderman-in-an-anaconda-environment).
-MacOSX only currently.
+* Deatiled instructions on installing SpiegeLib and Renderman in conda environment are available [here](https://spiegelib.github.io/spiegelib/getting_started/installation.html)

 ### Running